The most popular types of digital products to sell online

-There’s a multitude of audio and music files you can create and sell including songs, beats, jingles, samples, tracks, sounds effects, and et cetera.
+There’s a multitude of audio and music files you can create and sell including songs, beats, jingles, samples, tracks, sounds effects, et cetera.
 Monetizing music is easier than ever before.

 Why?
 Because not everyone can create their own royalty-free audio files, which creates an opportunity for musicians and sound engineers to sell audio products to people without those resources.